Chapter 2: A Day in the Life of a Foodie on the Road

 When I'd gone to pick up the danish I noticed a couple old people sitting at a table nearby drinking coffee.
 I said, "I hope that when I get old the highlight of my week isn't going to Hannafords on a Tuesday morning for my free danish and coffee.
 You know what Hannaford is doing.
 They put out this cheap shit.
 Then they advertise that they offer free danish and coffee to seniors on Tuesdays so it makes them look good."

-Then I asked Rob, "Did you enjoyed that?"
+Then I asked Rob, "Did you enjoy that?"
 He chuckled and said, "The price was right."

 On my long bike adventure back in 1980 I discovered that Hershey's chocolate bars go well with graham crackers.
 Add peanut butter and you've got your own sort of Reese's cup.
 It's delicious and full of all the nutrients you need to pedal up those hills.
 We had all the fixings today.